-Look at these newspaper headlines and extracts – who wanted women to stay working down mines?
-Why?
+Look at these newspaper headlines and extracts – who wanted women to keep working down mines and why?

 Download the worksheet

 Punch making fun of the motives behind campaigns to improve conditions down mines.

 Hardship - suffering caused by lack of money